 What are plant sterols?

 Plant sterols are in the foods we eat every day, including fruits, vegetables, vegetable oils, nuts and legumes.
 If we consume enough plant sterols in our diet, our blood cholesterol levels can decrease*.
-It is challenging to get enough plant sterols through diet alone, which is why a dietary supplement or food with added plant sterols is necessary to achieve the desired cholesterol reduction.
-In fact, the US FDA allows manufacturers of products containing a certain level of plant sterols to make claims related to cholesterol and heart disease reduction, if these products are also low in saturated fat and cholesterol.
+It is challenging to get enough plant sterols through diet alone, which is why a dietary supplement or food with added plant sterols may be helpful.
+In fact, the US FDA allows manufacturers of products containing a certain level of plant sterols to make claims related to cholesterol and heart disease reduction, if these products are also low in saturated fat and cholesterol*.

 How do plant sterols work?